Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Introduction

 In this paper, we present a new testbed with the focus on studying flow-driven transport in simple cylindrical tube systems.
 To this end, it is crucial to select appropriate signaling molecules or particles \cite{levenspiel_chemical_1999,soldner_survey_2020}.
 These signaling particles should ideally possess the following properties which the information carriers used in \cite{farsad_novel_2017,khaloopour_experimental_2019,tuccitto_reactive_2018} do not have: 1) The particles should be chemically stable for safe and long-term use, i.e., they should not agglomerate and not interact with other components of the testbed, such as the respective medium.
 2) A sensitive and non-intrusive detection mechanism is required since, depending on the application, physical access to the tubing may not be feasible or practical.
 3) The particles should ideally be tunable for different application needs, e.g., in their size, and have an established production mechanism for cost-efficiency.

-One type of artificial particle that satisfies all of these requirements and is already well-established in biotechnology are biocompatible magnetic nanoparticles \cite{pankhurst_applications_2003}.
+These requirements cannot be met by many potential chemical information carriers which typically rely on chemical reactions for detection, e.g., the detection of acids and bases with a pH-meter \cite{farsad_novel_2017}.
+An attractive option in this regard are dye colored nanoparticles which can be detected optically.
+However, this would necessitate a transparent tubing.
+A promising alternative type of artificial particles that satisfy all of the above requirements and are already well-established in biotechnology are biocompatible magnetic nanoparticles \cite{pankhurst_applications_2003}.
 These particles can be tailored to a particular application by engineering of their size, composition, and coating \cite{lu_magnetic_2007}.
 Moreover, magnetic nanoparticles can be attracted by a magnet and externally visualized \cite{pankhurst_applications_2003}, which can help detection and supervision.
 Applications of magnetic nanoparticles include tissue engineering \cite{durr_magnetic_2016}, biosensing \cite{giouroudi_microfluidic_2013}, imaging \cite{gleich_tomographic_2005}, remotely stimulating cells \cite{dobson_remote_2008}, waste-water treatment \cite{raj_coconut_2015}, and drug delivery \cite{tietze_efficient_2013}.